tsgoff/docker-yourls/README.md

 # Docker Yourls

-* Docker image to start a yourls container with Alpine, Hiawatha, fpm, and an external mysql host.
+* Docker image to start a yourls container with Alpine, Caddy, fpm, and an external mysql host.

 ### Environment Variables
 * `YOURLS_SITE`='http://domain.tld'